-As of December 31, 2023, Cantor and CFGM held no shares of our Class A common stock.
-As of December 31, 2023, Cantor and CFGM held 21,285,533 shares of our Class B common stock, which represented all of the outstanding shares of our Class B common stock.
-The shares of Class B common stock held by Cantor and CFGM as of December 31, 2022 represented approximately 58.2% of our total voting power.
-Cantor and CFGM also own 26,921,248 exchangeable limited partnership units of Newmark Holdings.
-If Cantor and CFGM were to exchange such units into shares of our Class B common stock, Cantor would have approximately 76.0% of our total voting power as of December 31, 2022 (61.10% if Cantor were to exchange such units into shares of our Class A common stock).
+As of December 31, 2024, Cantor and CFGM held no shares of our Class A common stock.
+As of December 31, 2024, Cantor and CFGM held 21,285,533 shares of our Class B common stock, which represented all of the outstanding shares of our Class B common stock.
+The shares of Class B common stock held by Cantor and CFGM as of December 31, 2024 represented approximately 58.7% of our total voting power.
+As of December 31, 2024, Cantor and CFGM also owned 27,570,090 exchangeable limited partnership units of Newmark Holdings.
+If Cantor and CFGM were to exchange such units into shares of our Class B common stock, Cantor would have approximately 76.6% of our total voting power as of December 31, 2024 (61.7% if Cantor were to exchange such units into shares of our Class A common stock).
 We expect to retain our dual class structure, and there are no circumstances under which the holders of Class B common stock would be required to convert their shares of Class B common stock into shares of Class A common stock.
+Additionally, on February 18, 2025, Mr. Brandon Lutnick was appointed as Chief Executive Officer and Chairman of Cantor and Chief Executive Officer of CFGM, and Mr.